mathworks/microgrid-on-mars-activity/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=mathworks/microgrid-on-mars-activity&file=/Challenge-Files/microgrid_on_mars.mlx)

-## Note for Reviewers - Before Moving to GitHub
-The 'Complete' folder and all .docx files will not be added to GitHub.

 ## Files
 ### Challenge Files
 This folder contains the instructions, templates, and examples for the challenge.
 All MATLAB and Simulink files are in here.